 I do not have an organization.
 I’m one person making hats with my own resources and giving them to persons with selected neurological disorders and to alien abductees to try.
 This website explains that aliens from space are abducting children, what I think the source of the autism epidemic is, and what we can do about it.
 I have a separate nonprofit website with instructions for making hats.

 5.Advocacy for the human and civil rights of all autistic people: Clear positions must be publically expressed on issues that affect the well being of autistic individuals.
 Such issues include the use of physical and chemical restraints; the lack of full inclusion in education, work, and housing; and funding for programs that address the immediate needs of autistic people in their communities.

 This website is addressed to the world.
-The hat has helped autistic people and it has stopped aliens from abducting humans.
-I give the hat to persons who want to try it for free.
+The hat has helped autistic children, people with traumatic brain injuries, headaches, epilepsy, short term memory problems, CTE, and PTSD, as well as stopping aliens from abducting humans.
+I give the hat to persons who want to try it for free when they sign a consent form and a medical information form.
 Those messages are clear.
 Anybody can make a hat from the instructions on stopabductions.com.